Not just for breakfast but also very nice as a 4 o’clock pick me up!

 This recipe is very easy to make and after serving it to many people I can tell you that a lot of them thought they were having ‘ontbijtkoek’ only smoother and less sticky.

 Since December last year I have made this recipe many times and tried out many different versions.
-The version you will find in the recipe is the one that will appeal to anybody who is a fan of speculaas (speculoos), gingerbread and pumpkin spiced sweet baking.
+The version you will find in the recipe is the one that will appeal to anybody who is a fan of speculaas (speculoos), gingerbread and pumpkin spice sweet baking.
 These spices are all part of the same family.
 Although they come in different compositions and some ingredients are left out or put in, they are all part of similar festive baking rituals and traditions.

 I have also made this cake with rye flour only and I do like the result.
 Just be aware that the structure will be a little more compact.
 No rye at hand?
 Making the cake with all purpose /plain / wheat flour only will also give a very tasty result.